 Following the government roadmap (announced on 22 February) the current guidance is to work from home where possible.
-Restrictions are provisionally lifting on 21st June when all workplaces can re-open, but this will not be confirmed until 14th June.
+Restrictions are provisionally lifting on 19th July when all workplaces can re-open as part of step 4.
 See the latest guidance.

 We have vulnerable employees who do not feel safe returning to the workplace, what should we do?

 The guidance changed in April with regards to extremely clinically vulnerable people, and they no longer have to shield.
 The most up to date guidance says that any vulnerable employees who can’t work from home should go to work.

 The onus is therefore on the employer to discuss the risks with the employee and identify personal risks.
 Using a risk assessment, a plan should be agreed on how that employee will be protected in the workplace.
 This could be through social distancing measures or agreeing a different working pattern so that they are not coming into contact with a large number of people whilst commuting or in the workplace itself.